 From Wikipedia :

-Land Banks are quasi-governmental entities created by counties or municipalities… Read the rest
+Land Banks are quasi-governmental entities created by counties or municipalities to effectively manage and repurpose an inventory of underused, abandoned, or… Read the rest